Sheamus: The Bar (2016–2019)

 On 19 July at the 2016 WWE draft, Sheamus was drafted to Raw.
 Sheamus would then begin a rivalry with Cesaro, after losing to Cesaro on the 1 August episode of Raw, the two would continue to brawl after the match with match officials having to pull them apart.
 On the 8 August episode of Raw, after losing to Cesaro in a rematch, he would later cost Cesaro the United States Championship after interfering in his main event impromptu match against Rusev.
 The following week, Raw General Manager Mick Foley booked Sheamus and Cesaro in a Best of Seven Series, with the first match taking place on 21 August on the SummerSlam kick-off show, which Sheamus won.
 Sheamus would defeat Cesaro in the second and third matches, but lost to Cesaro in the fourth, fifth and sixth matches.
 At Clash of Champions on 25 September, the match ended in a no contest, leaving their series tied at 3–3.
 The next night on Raw, Foley decided to make the two partners to receive a future Raw Tag Team Championship opportunity.
 Later that night, they defeated a few local competitors, but still did not seem to be seeing eye to eye.
 Sheamus and Cesaro defeated The New Day (Big E and Kofi Kingston) on the 24 October episode of Raw, and defeated Big E and Xavier Woods by disqualification at Hell in a Cell on 30 October.
 On the 7 November episode of Raw, Sheamus and Cesaro were announced as part of Team Raw for the 10–on–10 Survivor Series Tag Team Elimination match at Survivor Series on 20 November, which Team Raw won with Sheamus and Cesaro being the sole survivors of their team.
-The next night on Raw, Sheamus and Cesaro again failed to capture Raw Tag Team Championship from The New Day, represented by Big E and Kingston.
-After hinting at a break-up, the pair got into a bar brawl with men who offended them and finally began to cooperate with each other, thus turning Sheamus into a face.
+The next night on Raw, Sheamus and Cesaro again failed to capture the Raw Tag Team Championship from The New Day, represented by Big E and Kingston.
+After hinting at a break-up, the pair got into a bar brawl with men who offended them and finally began to cooperate, thus turning Sheamus into a face.
 On 18 December at Roadblock: End of the Line, Sheamus and Cesaro defeated Big E and Kingston to win the Raw Tag Team Championship, marking Sheamus' first tag team championship in both his WWE and entire wrestling career.
 On 29 January on the Royal Rumble kickoff show, Sheamus and Cesaro lost the Raw Tag Team Championship to Luke Gallows and Karl Anderson, and failed to regain them after The Hardy Boyz won the title at WrestleMania 33 on 2 April.